Hameez10/Hameez10/README.md

 • Data Structures (Lisp)

-• Introudction to Unix, C, and C++
+• Introduction to Unix, C, and C++

 • Introduction to Cyber-Security